dincerhalid/ddd/README.md

 ## Download

-You can download the latest installable version of this program from [here](https://github.com/dincerhalit/divani/tree/master/Divani) for Windows.
+You can find the latest installable version of this program from [here](https://github.com/dincerhalit/divani/tree/master/Divani) for Windows.

 ## License